Browse

 Install a thermostatic shower valve to eliminate temperature shifts and prevent accidental burns in the shower.

-Add a seat that can swivel around in the shower area for more comfortable baths.
+Add a shower chair that can swivel around in the shower area for more comfortable baths.

-Toilet Standard toilets can be hard to access for people one wheelchairs.
+Standard toilets can be hard to access for people in wheelchairs.

 Getting on and off the toilet can be challenging for some with limited mobility.

-Higher or comfort-height toilets can increase the safety and accessibility, as well as make side transfer from a wheelchair easier.
+Higher or comfort-height toilets can increase safety and accessibility and make side transfer from a wheelchair easier.

-Installing a grab bar near the toilet will provide support when sitting and standing when using the toilet.
+Installing grab bars near the toilet to provide support when sitting and standing when using the toilet.

 A built-in or separate bidet can make cleansing easier for people with limited mobility.

-Storage Accessing cabinets, countertops, cupboards are one of common challenges of living in a non-adjusted home.
+Accessing cabinets, countertops, and cupboards is one of the common challenges of living in a non-adjusted home.

 High cupboards and countertops are difficult to reach for people with limited mobility.
 Low cabinets are no different.

-Build storage spaces that are no more than 34 inches above the floor, or between the nose and knees, so that older adults or persons with disabilities don’t have to stretch far and stoop low to reach items.
+Build storage spaces no more than 34 inches above the floor or between the nose and knees so that older adults or persons with disabilities don’t have to stretch far and stoop low to reach items.

 Pull-out drawers for low cabinets can also contribute to improving accessibility.

 Others Using bathroom amenities can be more challenging on a wheelchair.
-Seats that are specially designed for transferring onto or off of can enhance accessibility and safety when using certain amenities.
+Seats specially designed for transferring onto or off of can enhance accessibility and safety when using certain amenities.

 Hiring an Accessibility Contractor